Referensi dan Snapshot

 fn main() {

-let first_snapshot = @arr1; // Take a snapshot of `arr1` at this point in time
+let first_snapshot = @rec; // Take a snapshot of `rec` at this point in time

-); // Calculate the length of the array when the snapshot was taken
+let first_area = calculate_area(first_snapshot); // Calculate the area of the snapshot

 }